07th Expansion: Mascot

 Rena Ryukishi is the company mascot.
-At first she was wearing something resembling an armor, then it was changed to a uniform in style of Pia Carro.
-Her 4th outfit eventually become the uniform of Angel Mort, a fictional restaurant in Higurashi When They Cry.
+At first, she was wearing something resembling armor before changing to a uniform in the style of Pia Carro.
+Her fourth outfit eventually became the uniform of Angel Mort, a fictional restaurant in Higurashi When They Cry.
 She was officially introduced in Higurashi When They Cry as one of the main characters under the name Rena Ryūgū.